-Chair of Political Philosophy, Political Theory and History of Political Ideas (Prof. Dr. Clemens Kauffmann)
+Chair of Political Philosophy, Political Theory and History of Political Ideas (Prof. Dr. Eva Marlene Hausteiner)

 About the Chair

-The chair of Prof. Dr. Clemens Kauffmann conducts research and teaches in all areas of political philosophy, political theory and the history of political ideas including philosophy of science and political methodology.
+The Chair works in research and teaching in political philosophy, political theory, and the history of political ideas, including the philosophy of science and methodological reflection.

 In the chair’s tradition, we are committed to a broad foundation in the history of political ideas and to a political science that conveys normative orientation and assumes social responsibility in teaching and research.

 Beginning with 10/2020, we focus on the policy of emergent technologies (biotechnology, digital technology), climate policy, and the politics of European integration.
 With conceptual expertise in democratic theory (basic values of democracy: freedom, equality, justice, autonomy, recognition, human dignity, and human rights, etc.), we want to contribute to a responsible and reflected public debate in the field of bio-, digital- and climate policy as well as the policy of European integration and provide normative criteria for the assessment of policy design alternatives.

 Another focus is research on the theory and history of ideas of political liberalism: As a member of the Executive Committee der European Hobbes Society, Dr. Odzuck is regularly involved in organizing international events and works closely with international colleagues in research on political philosophy and the history of ideas of political liberalism.

 We continue to maintain the chair’s previous orientation (a broad basis in the history of ideas).
 We care for the chair’s valuable intellectual-historical holdings (Gerlach Archive, Voegelin Library) as part of our work.
 The chair regularly welcomes national and international visiting scholars who research the Gerlach Archive and the Voegelin Library.